 When to Apply

 The MPH application and admission process is separate from the Law School application and admissions process.
-Candidates who are applying to both programs must complete both applications.

 Information on the Law School’s admissions process can be found on the JD Admissions website.